benvaljean/benvaljean.github.io/_posts/2010-04-19-Telnet_port_80_whilst_specifying_Hostname.markdown

-Telnetting to port 80 is very useful in diagnosing whether or not a website is running in more discrete terms than using a browser however if you nee to specify a specific hostname telnet cannot d this of course as there is no absility to mention a hostname in the GET statement.
-[Curl](http://curl.haxx.se/) can do this of course but if you are on a machine that does have it installed you can achieve this by using the HTTP1.1 syntax within telnet.
+Telnetting to port 80 is very useful in diagnosing whether or not a website is running in more discrete terms than using a browser however if you need to specify a specific hostname telnet cannot do this of course as there is no ability to mention a hostname in the GET statement.
+[Curl](http://curl.haxx.se/) can do this of course but if you are on a machine that does have it installed you can achieve this by using the HTTP 1.1 syntax within telnet.

 #### Example